-The lack of a credible source is the most significant rumor-causing factor on social media during crises.
-Nowhere is this more apparent in aviation during an aircraft incident crisis response.
+The lack of a credible source is the most significant factor in rumor-spreading on social media during crises.
+Nowhere is this more apparent than in aviation during an aircraft incident.

-During an aircraft incident, airports, airlines, manufacturers, and affiliated agencies should have a crisis plan in play that includes the following three goals for social media communications:
+During an aircraft incident, airports, airlines, manufacturers, and affiliated agencies should have a crisis plan in place that includes the following three goals for social media communications:

 Let’s look at a real-life scenario.
 In 2018, Southwest Airlines flight 1380, a Boeing 737-700 en route from New York’s La Guardia Airport to Dallas Love Field, experienced an engine failure 20 minutes into the flight.
 Debris damaged the fuselage.
 It smashed a window, causing rapid depressurization of the cabin, and killing a passenger.

 During this unfortunate incident, a passenger streamed images of the unfolding crisis and potential disaster in “real-time” using the airline’s onboard Wi-Fi service.
-Passenger Marty Martinez went live on Facebook, said goodbye to his family and friends, and was the first to stream and post graphic images and video of an aviation incident live across social media to a broad audience.
+Passenger Marty Martinez went live on Facebook, said goodbye to his family and friends, and was the first to stream and post graphic images and video of an aviation incident to a broad social media audience.

 Within minutes of the incident, the Southwest communications team began receiving calls from the media.
 Immediate next steps included posting confirmation of the incident on Southwest’s online channels and publishing updated statements and videos internally and externally throughout the day.